SimonRice/tw10n/README.md

 [![License](https://img.shields.io/cocoapods/l/tw10n.svg?style=flat)](http://cocoapods.org/pods/tw10n)
 [![Platform](https://img.shields.io/cocoapods/p/tw10n.svg?style=flat)](http://cocoapods.org/pods/tw10n)

 This is a localisation library written in Swift.
-The library itself (found in `Pod/Classes/tw10n.swift`) is less than 140 characters, and so can fit in a Tweet!
+The library itself (found in `Pod/Classes/tw10n.swift`) is less than 140 characters, and so [it can fit in a Tweet!](https://twitter.com/_SimonRice/status/627368367268171776)

 I have used a very similar implementation in production apps, so you are welcome to use this library.
 However, you are also equally welcome to base a more heavyweight localisation implementation on tw10n.